-Companies typically order materials for complete batch runs, not for individual product units.
-They may also order materials sufficient for a given time period.
+Companies typically order materials for entire batch runs, not for individual product units.
+They may also request materials sufficient for a given timespan.

 - Costs for packaging

 Manufacturers sometimes package multiple product units in a single package.
-And, they sometimes fill multiple packages in a single packaging run.
+And, they sometimes fill numerous packages in a single packaging run.

 - Equipment cleaning and maintenance costs.

-These operations normally occur only after manufacturing many product units.
+These operations usually occur only after manufacturing many product units.

 Product Specific Cost Sources